microsoft/containerregistry/client-firewall-rules.md

 > ### **DATA ENDPOINT CHANGE**
 > To provide a consistent FQDN between the REST and data endpoints, beginning **March 3, 2020** the data endpoint will be changing from `*.cdn.mscr.io` to `*.data.mcr.microsoft.com`
-Depoloyments follow [Azure Safe Deploymnet Pracitces][azure-safe-deployment], which means changes will roll out, per region, over several days.
+Deployments follow [Azure Safe Deployment Practices][azure-safe-deployment], which means changes will roll out, per region, over several days.
 Once a change of the data endpoint is confirmed, clients can remove the `*.cdn.mscr.io` FQDN.

 To access MCR, the following FQDNs are required.